zaproxy/zaproxy-website/site/content/blog/2024-12-24-use-zap-with-flagger-in-kubernetes/index.md

           metadata:
             cmd: "curl http://zap:8080/JSON/automation/action/endDelayJob"
     ```
-    - Before the load test, a integration test was added.
+    - Before the load test, an integration test was added.
 This is just a placeholder running a test suite.
 It's using the flagger-loadtester for the webhook and giving it instructions to send a request to the podinfo-canary service, proxying the request through ZAP.
 If using a container with a test suite, the proxy server can often be set using the HTTP_PROXY environment variable.
     - The outcome of the defined webhooks is that the ZAP Job gets started up, then the integration test is ran on podinfo-canary while being proxied through ZAP.
 The load test then runs on the podinfo-canary, and when the rollout is complete, ZAP's Automation Plan's delay is ended and ZAP uses the requests to podinfo-canary to attack podinfo.

 3. To see this in action, update the podinfo image back to the previous version